makkus/inaugurate/README.rst

    ❯ curl https://inaugurate.sh | NO_EXEC=true bash -s -- frecklecute

-Of course, we can also use ``wget`` instead of ``curl``:
+Of course, we can also use ``wget`` if ``curl`` is not available on our system:

 .. code-block:: console

    ❯ wget -O - https://inaugurate.sh | SELF_DESTRUCT=true bash -s -- frecklecute --help

 In this last example, *inaugurate* will delete itself and the application it just installed after that application ran.
-Again, this might for example be useful if you build a container, and want the end-product be as slim as possible.
+This might be useful, for example, if you build a container, and want the end-product be as slim as possible.

 By default, *inaugurate* uses conda_ to bootstrap the desired application into the users home directory, without needing *sudo*/root permissions.
 The user can opt to use *sudo* though, in which case native systems packages will be installed, and Python packages are installed inside a (individually created) virtualenv_.
 This would look like: